deepestshade/igir-scripts/README.md

 Finally, the `roms-filtered` directory is sorted and tailored for each target device.

-Currently supported:
+I currently use the following devices and front-ends:

 1. **Laptop** running [RetroArch](https://www.retroarch.com)
 2. **Raspberry Pi 4** running [Batocera](https://batocera.org)
 3. **Anbernic RG351V** running [AmberElec](https://amberelec.org)
 4. **TRIMUI Brick** running [Knulli](https://knulli.org)

-Each OS uses different emulators and folder names.
-Scripts (e.g. `target-device.sh`) handle this by selecting the correct MAME version and structure:
+Each OS uses different emulators and annoyingly slightly different folder names.

+The scripts `target-device.sh` handles this by selecting the correct MAME version and structure for each target device:

 ```bash
 case "$target" in